fredhutchio/r_intro/README.md

 ## Description

-This four class course is designed to introduce R statistical programming and its broad applications, specifically for data analysis relevant to biomedical researchers.
+This four class course introduces R statistical programming and its broad applications, specifically for data analysis relevant to biomedical researchers.
+This course assumes attendees have no prior computer coding experience.
 At the end of this course,
 you will be able to use R to import, manipulate, and visualize data.
 Please see each set of class materials for specific learning objectives.
 These materials are developed by fredhutch.io, the data and computational analysis training program at Fred Hutch.
-Each class in this course includes brief tutorials interspersed with challenge exercises, and assumes attendees have no prior computer coding experience.
+Each class in this course includes brief tutorials interspersed with challenge exercises.

 Sessions of the course are periodically taught by instructors at Fred Hutch;
 each of the four classes is scheduled for two hours.